ibi/wf-extension-tutorial/README.md

 * You'll most likely run into caching issues, so you'll want to have WebFOCUS Admin Access so you can clear the WebFOCUS cache

-* Probably obvious, but your WebFOCUS account needs to have permissions to use InfoAssist / Designer
+* Your WebFOCUS account needs to have permissions to use InfoAssist / Designer

 #### Trouble Shooting FAQ ####

 * When you've deployed / installed your extension, your extension may not show up in InfoAssist / Designer as an extension to choose from.
 There are one of two reasons this may be happening:
     * You need to clear your WebFOCUS Client cache by going to: WebFOCUS Admin Console->Clear Cache button in the top right corner
-    * You need to clear your browser cache; the best way to do this in your development cycle is to either open up WebFOCUS in private window mode.
-If you are in Chrome, you can go Open Dev Tools->Settings (Gear Box Icon)->Under Network check on "Disable cache(while DevTools is open)
+    * You need to clear your browser cache; the best way to do this in your development cycle is to either open up WebFOCUS in private window mode or, if you are in Chrome, you can go Open Dev Tools->Settings (Gear Box Icon)->Under Network check on "Disable cache(while DevTools is open)

 * If your extension is still not showing up, there's probably something wrong in your properties.json file.
 In my experience, it's typically the properties object doesn't align with the propertyAnnotations object; i.e. the for each property, you need to have a corresponding propertyAnnotation defined with the exact same name.
 Other things to watch out for in properties.json: